Roemheld Syndrome, What is it and How to Find Relief

 - Trouble breathing

-If you are showing symptoms of Roemheld syndrome your healthcare professional will run tests to determine your cardiovascular health and if you are having gastrointestinal issues, run tests to determine the possible origin as well.
-A cardiologist might run the following tests to assess your heart health including an electrocardiogram, 24 hour Holter monitor, cardiac scan (MRI or CT), echocardiogram, and blood work.
-If your heart appears to be healthy, you might be referred to a gastroenterologist if you are also suffering from gastrointestinal issues.
-A gastroenterologist might run a few tests as well to determine your gastrointestinal symptoms including an abdominal ultrasound, abdominal scans (CT, X-ray, MRI), and an endoscopy procedure.
-Most of the time the only issues found by the gastroenterologist is reflux or a hiatal hernia.
+If you are showing symptoms of Roemheld syndrome, your healthcare professional will run tests to determine your cardiovascular health.
+A cardiologist might run the following tests to assess your heart health: an electrocardiogram, twenty-four-hour Holter monitor, cardiac scan (magnetic resonance imaging [MRI] or computed tomography scan [CT]), echocardiogram, and/or blood work.
+If your heart appears healthy, you might be referred to a gastroenterologist if you are also suffering from gastrointestinal issues.
+A gastroenterologist might also run a few tests to determine your gastrointestinal symptoms, including abdominal ultrasound, abdominal scans (CT, X-ray, MRI), and an endoscopy procedure.
+Most of the time, the only gastrointestinal issues found by the gastroenterologist in people suffering from Roemheld syndrome are reflux or a hiatal hernia.

 Roemheld syndrome has a few mechanical triggers.
-The primary mechanical trigger occurs when excessive pressure is placed on the fundus of the stomach, moving in upward displacing its anatomical position.
-With increased epigastric pressure the diaphragm’s position elevates and puts pressure on the heart, lungs, and vagus nerve.
-Hiatal hernia’s are known to be a significant mechanical trigger of the syndrome and shift part of the stomach upward putting pressure on the diaphragm.
-Finally, adhesion’s, anatomical surgical modifications, and meshes from gastrointestinal surgeries (including gastric bypass, hernia repair, and anti-reflux surgeries) may also displace the organs in the epigastric region which can also trigger gastric cardia syndrome.
+A primary mechanical trigger of the syndrome occurs when excessive pressure is placed on the stomach’s fundus, moving upward and displacing its anatomical position.
+With increased epigastric pressure, the diaphragm’s position elevates and puts pressure on your heart, lungs, and vagus nerve.
+Hiatal hernias are a significant mechanical trigger of the syndrome and shift part of the stomach upward, putting pressure on your diaphragm, causing breathing troubles.
+Gas produced from upper gut dybiosis within the stomach can anatomically push the stomach upward from excessive bloating and distension.
+Finally, adhesions, anatomical surgical modifications, and meshes from gastrointestinal surgeries (including gastric bypass, hernia repair, and anti-reflux surgeries) may also displace your organs within the epigastric region, triggering gastric cardia syndrome.

 “Hiatus hernia is associated with increased occurrence of GERD symptoms.
 Whether the presence of hiatus hernia further increase the risk of AF is unknown.
 A hiatus hernia as well as an intrathoracic stomach, representing the end stage of a hiatal hernial diaphragm, has the potential to mechanically irritate the left atrium.
 Additionally, the hernia may increase reflux and, thereby, result in oesophagitis accompanied by AF.
 The association between hiatus hernia and atrial tachyarrhythmias has been described as increases in atrial ectopic beats upon swallowing in a patient with a big hiatus hernia.
 Interestingly, there are case reports that repair of a large paraoesophageal hernia or an intrathoracic stomach can suppress paroxysmal atrial arrhythmias.“1

-Another mechanical trigger of the syndrome is increased pressure put on the vagus nerve.
-In addition, if someone is suffering from esophageal reflux, inflammation associated with that can further cause pressure and vagal nerve irritation.
-When excessive force is placed on the vagus nerve, heart rate and blood pressure may widely fluctuate.
-When your heart rate and blood pressure drop the body’s autonomic nervous system is activated by a catecholamine dump into the bloodstream to increase it.
-The increased circulating catecholamines cause a massive increase in blood pressure and heart rate for some people.
-Unless an underlying arrhythmia is triggered, the fluctuation from low to high cardiac pulses and pressure may be undetectable unless you are actively monitored during an attack and can be easily mistaken as anxiety.
-When an attack occurs, strong coronary reflexes happen, causing a lot of the cardiac symptoms associated with the syndrome and if the heart is stressed enough a heart attack or atrial fibrillation may occur!
+Another mechanical trigger of Roemheld syndrome is increased pressure on your vagus nerve.
+Your vagus nerve is your tenth cranial nerve that partly controls your autonomic nervous system.
+Your vagus nerve controls the parasympathetic nervous system response of your heart, lungs, and digestive tract.
+For example, gastrointestinal reflux can cause esophageal, throat, and laryngeal inflammation, which can cause increased pressure on your vagus nerve, interrupting its ability to properly transfer nerve impulses from your brain and other organs, including your heart and lungs.
+Heart rate and blood pressure may fluctuate widely when excessive force is placed upon your vagus nerve.
+Troubled and/or forced conscious breathing occurs when excessive force is placed upon your vagus nerve.
+When your heart rate and blood pressure drop, the body’s autonomic nervous system is activated by a catecholamine dump into your bloodstream, increasing your blood pressure and heart rate.
+The increased circulating catecholamines cause a massive increase in your blood pressure and heart rate and can cause panic attacks.
+Unless an underlying arrhythmia is triggered, the fluctuation from low to high cardiac pulses and pressure may be undetectable unless you are actively monitored during an attack; it can be easily mistaken as anxiety.
+Strong coronary reflexes happen when an attack occurs, causing many of the cardiac symptoms associated with the syndrome.

 “Neural reflex arcs from the oesophagus and the heart have been shown in both animals and humans.
 In humans, chemical, electrical, and mechanical stimulation of the oesophagus modifies the sympathovagal balance.
 Oesophageal stimulation amplifies respiratory-driven cardiac vagoafferent modulation, while decreasing sympathetic modulation.
 Oesophageal acid stimulation is further associated with an increase in vagal activity.Acid refluxes cause a local inflammatory process that may directly alter the autonomic innervations of the oesophageal mucosa and may also penetrate the oesophageal wall and stimulate the adjacent vagal nerves.
 Injury of the distal oesophagus can further impair vagal nerve responses, particularly nerve sensitization of the afferent pathways.
 These and other considerations suggest the involvement of the cardio-oesophageal reflex in case of GERD associated AF.